chetan-hub-02/nea-ml-dynamics/README.md

 ### Description

-This dataset contains time-series inputs used to train and evaluate machine-learning models for NEA classification.

 - The full dataset is provided.
 - Train, validation, and test splits are defined in the code (including the random seed).
 - The dataset is organized into two directories: